severalnines/S9s_cookbooks/cookbooks/clustercontrol/README.md

 - Install ClusterControl controller, cmonapi and UI via Severalnines package repository.
 - Install and configure MySQL, create CMON DB, grant cmon user and configure DB for ClusterControl UI.
 - Install and configure Apache, check permission and install SSL.
+- Copy the generated SSH key to all nodes (optional).

 If you have any questions, you are welcome to get in touch via our [contact us](http://www.severalnines.com/contact-us) page or email us at [info@severalnines.com](mailto:info@severalnines.com).